huseinzol05/Stock-Prediction-Models/agent/README_Pipenv.md

-Using Pipenv with this Pipfile will get you the proper bayesian_optimization package as well as jupyter notebook kernel to work with it.
+Using Pipenv with the Pipfile I included in this directory will get you the proper bayesian_optimization package as well as jupyter notebook kernel to work with it.
 Commands to get started:

 **pipenv --python 3.7.2**